twobob/twobob.github.io/_posts/2021-03-08-Python_WPM.md

 He was purely intelligible and not speaking seemingly "fast", could it just be the information density?

 So I set about writing a (mean average) Words Per Minute app in python to check the numbers.
+Leveraged GPT3 to do the heavy lifting of finding relevant code libs and examples.
+Welded as follows.

 ---